-This report was approved by the Board and signed on its behalf by:
+This report was approved by the board and signed on its behalf on 25 April 2023.

-D Pedlow Director
+D Pedlow

+Director

-Date: 25th April 2022
+Date: 25 April 2023

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2021
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2022

-The directors present their report and the financial statements for the year ended 31 December 2021.
+The directors present their report and the financial statements for the year ended 31 December 2022.

-PRINCIPAL ACTIVITY
+PRINCIPAL ACTIVITIES

 The principal activities of the Company are set out in the Strategic Report on page 1.
-The information that fulfils the Companies Act requirements of the business review are included in the Strategic Report on pages 1 to 6.
-This includes a review of the development of the business of the Company during the year.
-Details of the financial risk management objectives and policies are included as part of principal risks and uncertainties disclosed in the Strategic Report.
+The information that fulfils the Companies Act requirements of the business review is included in the Strategic Report on pages 1 to 6.
+This includes a review of the development of the business of the Company during the year and of likely future developments in its business.
+Details of the principal risks and uncertainties are included in the Strategic Report.